Instrument amplifier

 A Fender combo amplifier.
 The combination amplifier is a preamplifier, power amplifier and tone controls and one or more loudspeakers or drivers mounted in a portable wooden cabinet.
 This amp's sound is being picked up with a microphone in a recording studio.

 An instrument amplifier is an electronic amplifier that converts the often barely audible or purely electronic signal of a musical instrument into a larger electronic signal to feed to a loudspeaker.
-An instrument amplifier is used with musical instruments such as an electric guitar, an electric bass, electric organ, electric piano, synthesizers and drum machine to convert the signal from the pickup (with guitars and other string instruments and some keyboards) or other sound source (e.g, a synthesizer's signal) into an electronic signal that has enough power, produced by a power amplifier, to drive one or more loudspeaker that can be heard by the performers and audience.
+An instrument amplifier is used with musical instruments such as an electric guitar, electric bass guitar, electric organ, electric piano, synthesizers and drum machine to convert the signal from the pickup (with guitars and other string instruments and some keyboards) or other sound source (e.g, a synthesizer's signal) into an electronic signal that has enough power, produced by a power amplifier, to drive one or more loudspeaker that can be heard by the performers and audience.

 Combination (combo) amplifiers include a preamplifier, a power amplifier, tone controls, and one or more speakers in a cabinet, a housing or box usually made of wood.
 Instrument amplifiers for some instruments are also available without an internal speaker; these amplifiers, called heads, must plug into one or more separate speaker cabinets.
 Instrument amplifiers also have features that let the performer modify the signal's tone, such as changing the equalization (adjusting bass and treble tone) or adding electronic effects such as intentional distortion or overdrive, reverb or chorus effect.

-Instrument amplifiers are available for specific instruments, including the electric guitar, electric bass, electric and electronic keyboards, and acoustic instruments such as the mandolin and banjo.
-Some amplifiers are designed for specific styles of music, such as the Fender tweed guitar amplifiers, such as the Fender Bassman used by blues and country music musicians, and the Marshall amplifiers used by hard rock and heavy metal bands.
+Instrument amplifiers are available for specific instruments, including the electric guitar, electric bass guitar, electric and electronic keyboards, and acoustic instruments such as the mandolin and banjo.
+Some amplifiers are designed for specific styles of music, such as the Fender tweed guitar amplifiers, such as the Fender Bassman used by blues and country musicians, and the Marshall amplifiers used by hard rock and heavy metal bands.

 Unlike home hi-fi amplifiers or public Address systems, which are designed to accurately reproduce the source sound signals with as little distortion as possible, instrument amplifiers are often designed to add additional tonal coloration to the original signal, and in many cases intentionally add some degree of distortion.